isabella232/jest-a11y-scanner/README.md

   // pass anything that outputs html to axe const html = render()

   // Pass false to the second parameter to limit output, default is true when nothing is passed.
-You need to pass the first parameter to get access to the seconds parameter due to how jest handles passed parameters. expect(await axe(html)).toHaveNoViolations(true, false) })
+You need to pass the first parameter to get access to the seconds parameter due to how jest expect handles passed parameters. expect(await axe(html)).toHaveNoViolations(true, false) })
 ```